Iraq–Kuwait relations: Kingdom of Iraq Era

-Attempts by King Faisal II of Iraq to build a railway to Kuwait and port facilities on the Gulf were rejected by Britain.
+Attempts by King Faisal II of Iraq to build a railway to Kuwait and port facilities on the Persian Gulf were rejected by the United Kingdom.
 These and other similar British colonial policies made Kuwait a focus of the Arab national movement in Iraq, and a symbol of Iraqi humiliation at the hands of the British.

+Following renewed Iraqi claims to Kuwait during the mid-1950s, Iraqi Prime Minister Nuri al-Sa'id reportedly raised the issue at a meeting of the Baghdad Pact in January 1958, advocating the incorporation of Kuwait into Iraq.
+According to some accounts, Iraq subsequently informed the British government that it intended to publish documents and memoranda concerning the dispute.
+These accounts further claim that British officials indicated they had "approved in principle" of unification and proposed a meeting in London between British and Iraqi leaders to finalize the matter.
+However, the meeting never took place, as the Iraqi monarchy was overthrown during the 14 July Revolution in 1958, in which King Faisal II and Nuri al-Sa'id were killed.
+Britain immediately thereafter abrogated the agreement, presumably due to Qasim's anti-British sentiment and opposition to foreign imperialism.

+Post-Kuwaiti Independence

-Ever since Kuwait's independence in 1961, the Iraqi governments sought various opportunities to reclaim and annex Kuwait.
-A short-lived crisis evolved in 1961, as the Iraqi government threatened to invade Kuwait and the invasion was finally averted following plans by the Arab League to form an international Arab force against Iraqi designs on Kuwait.
-The Kuwait-Iraq 1973 Sanita border skirmish evolved on 20 March 1973, when Iraqi army units occupied El-Samitah near the Kuwaiti border, which evoked an international crisis.
+Ever since Kuwait's independence in 1961, successive Iraqi governments have sought various opportunities to reclaim and annex Kuwait.
+In 1961, a short-lived crisis evolved into Operation Vantage, as the Iraqi government threatened to invade Kuwait; the invasion was averted following plans by the Arab League to form an international Arab force against Iraqi designs on Kuwait.
+The 1973 Sanita border skirmish evolved on 20 March 1973 when Iraqi army units occupied El-Samitah near the Kuwaiti border, provoking an international crisis.
 The relationship experienced a decade of thaw following the Iran–Iraq War, with Kuwait and other Gulf states supporting Iraq against Iran.